 - Apply Now At Chase’s secure site

-They are both currently offering a sign-up bonus worth similar values, as well: The Preferred bonus is 60,000 Ultimate Rewards points after you spend $4,000 in the first three months, while the Reserve offers 50,000 points with the same spending requirement.
-However, because the reserve has a higher redemption value when you redeem points for travel — 1.5 cents per point, versus the Preferred’s 1.25 cents per point — those points values are each worth $750 when you redeem for travel.
+The Preferred bonus is 60,000 Ultimate Rewards points after you spend $4,000 in the first three months, while the Reserve also offers 60,000 points with the same spending requirement and time frame.
+However, because the reserve has a higher redemption value when you redeem points for travel — 1.5 cents per point, versus the Preferred’s 1.25 cents per point.
+Those point values are worth $750 for the Preferred and $900 for the Reserve when you redeem for travel through Chase Ultimate Rewards.

 “The Chase Sapphire Reserve is the big luxury card.
 On the travel side, it is the absolute best, but a lot of people don’t want to pay the annual fee,” says Wilson.
 “The Chase Sapphire Preferred is still a good travel card, even though it doesn’t come with all the bells and whistles.”